Fuglesteg/Timid/README.md

 ## Container image
 Container image is available at https://hub.docker.com/r/fuglesteg/timid.

-Remember that the docker capabilites of Timid require access to the docker daemon this is achieved by mounting the docker.sock file to the container, see the example [compose.yml](#docker-compose) file.
+Remember that the docker capabilites of Timid require access to the docker daemon, this is achieved by mounting the docker.sock file to the container, see the example [compose.yml](#docker-compose) file.